 As a scientist, I am driven to establish collaborative teams that span multiple disciplines to solve basic mysteries of natural history.
 My guiding principles are 1) listen to the data, and 2) test your assumptions!
 My passion for field work and natural history makes me a natural proponent for place-based ecology.
-Through an understanding of ecosystem processes at multiple scales of organization, I hope to improve our collective ability to support healthy ecosystem function in the future.
+Through an understanding of ecosystem processes occurring at multiple scales of organization within a specific environment, I hope to improve our collective ability to support healthy ecosystem function now and in the future.

-and a unique approach to, ecology.
+for, and a unique approach to, ecology.
 Ecological interactions are inherently context-dependent, a context defined by the environment.
-My work focuses on understanding the influence of environmental
+My work focuses on understanding the influence of

 My focus on observation and natural variability presents many opportunities for teaching and mentoring.
-I strive to become a better teacher and make every effort to involve younger researchers in my work.
+I strive to become a better teacher and make every effort to include developing researchers in my work.
 I am committed to my communities and work hard to create a fun, productive environment built on respect, humility, and compassion.